 Before you upload your first video, it’s a smart idea to lock down your brand name across the web.

-This means grabbing a domain name that matches your YouTube channel, setting up a WordPress website, and creating social media accounts for your brand.
+This means getting a domain name that matches your YouTube channel, setting up a website, and creating consistent social media profiles.

 1. Making a Website for Your YouTube Channel